 Hand-held ePOS systems are great solutions for catering and hospitality industries where customers prefer to pay at their tables.
-Therefore, employees need to be more flexible and mobile.
+Therefore, employees need to be more flexible, and mobile card machines offer exactly that.
 By pressing one button, workers can send customer orders or recommendations directly to the central hub, hence minimising order time.

 These tills are more efficient because the kitchen can get orders quicker, staff have a smooth shift and save money by organising a smart schedule.

 Handheld ePOS systems are suitable for businesses that need a flexible payment solution.
 This solution also allow many devices to facilitate seamless payment transactions.
 Typically, the price depends on the hardware and software bundle available from the supplier.

 Software-only solution can be used on a range of devices.
 Some businesses prefer to work with traditional devices such as laptops (PC/Mac) because the operating system is much more capable than their tablet counterparts.
 In these cases, a software-only solution can be recommended.
 However, there are numerous software-only solutions on the market and it can be difficult to pick one.